stolostron/hub-of-hubs-gitops/README.md

 Disclaimers:
 * The component was implemented to demonstrate the mechanism.
 It is not tested for scale and can use optimizations such as parallelized storage-walking / parallelized DB job handling.
-* Currently, only ManagedClustersGroup (non-k8s) Git object is supported, with "INSERT" functionality support.

 ## Prerequisites
 ### Deploying the Shared Volume